dotlang/language/doc/RFE.md

 Just add appropriate functions as gateways:
 `func add(s: Set[T], x: T)` which will check for correctness of the set.

-? - cant user write this?
+Y - cant user write this?
 ```
 struct1
 .